Coventry R.F.C.: History

 All that ensured that when hostilities finished the club was immediately into its stride again as success continued.
 The early 1950s saw something of a dip in fortune, but it was not to last too long as the club continued to produce many international players, not only for England but also Scotland and Wales.
 In 1958 the Midlands won their first-ever match against a touring side, some two-thirds of the team which defeated Australia coming from the Coventry club.
 This was also the time when again Coventry players totally dominated the County side, which saw Warwickshire win the title seven times in eight seasons.

-The early 1960s saw the club's players continue to win international honours, indeed by the early 1970s at one time thirteen players from the club were representing England.
-The RFU Club Knock Competition, later to be known as the John Player Cup, was won in consecutive seasons 1972–73 and 1973–74, the second of which coincided with the centenary celebrations.
+The early 1960s saw the club's players continue to win international honours, indeed by the early 1970s at one time 13 players from the club were representing England.
+The RFU Club Knock Competition, later to be known as the John Player Cup, was first contested in the 1971–72 season and it would be 1975 before Coventry lost a fixture outright.
+They were eliminated after a drawn semi-final with Gloucester in the first edition, as the home team in a game of no tries as rules stipulated.
+They went on to win in consecutive seasons 1972–73 and 1973–74, the second of which coincided with the centenary celebrations.
 Merit tables were then beginning to come on the scene, the early years seeing the club at the top end of both the England & Wales versions.
 The 1980s, however, saw a dip in playing fortune and when league rugby was first introduced in 1987 the club spent just one season in what is now known as the Premiership.

 The next ten years or so became something of a struggle before the 1996–97 season which would be Coventry's most successful of the modern era, coming within touching distance of the Premiership.
-Along the way they beat a Newcastle Falcons side featuring fifteen internationals by 19 – 18 at Coundon Road.
+Along the way they beat a Newcastle Falcons side featuring 15 internationals by 19–18 at Coundon Road.
 They would eventually finish third to the well-funded Newcastle and champions Richmond but lost a promotion play-off to London Irish despite taking a narrow first leg advantage to Sunbury.
 Remarkably considering their second-tier status, both Danny Grewcock and Rob Hardwick were capped by England in this era.
 It was however to be at severe cost for in a little over twelve months serious financial difficulties hit the club before a rescue package was put together in time for the 1999–2000 season.